thurstonian/ThurstyUtilities/README.md

 Connects to the Exchange Online tenant with the currently signed in user.

+### Get-LAPSAzurePassword

+Gets the currently active LAPS password for a given computer.

+Parameters:
+- ComputerName (Required)

+MS Graph Scopes:
+- Device.Read.All (To convert Computer Names into DeviceIDs)
+- DeviceLocalCredential.Read.All (To read plaintext LAPS Passwords)

 ### Install-WinGet

 Installs the WinGet Package Manager if it's not installed already.